Looking for the best planner apps to organize your schedule? This article compares the top apps for planning your day, week, month, or more.

 - Get a weekly, monthly, quarterly, or annual overview of the timeline

-- Share a read-only view of Plan timelines with external users
+- Share a read-only view of Project timelines with external users

 - Visualize your entire team’s schedule in one place to avoid overwork and burnout.